paraswap/paraswap-sdk/README.md

 You can use this SDK in order to swap or pay using ERC-20 tokens.

-We've built an example dApp that can found on the "example" folder
+We've built an example dApp that can found here https://github.com/paraswap/demo-dapp

 You can also check a live example at: https://paraswap-sdk.netlify.com